qnoid/windmill-osx/specification.md

 * if the application icon is currently unknowned, show a default one
 * show the same icon for every scheme listed

+## Windmill must be able to also pull code from any git submodules as part of monitoring a project repo